basikthings/ENVIRO_CPTR_THE_FLAG_BLSTR/README.md

 ENVIRO BASED CAPTURE THE FLAG
 ===

-Goal: For my final project for ECE520, I will be building a 2D capture the flag game with novel game play dynamics.
+Goal: For my final project for ECE520, I will be building a 2D capture the flag game with novel game play dynamics using [ENVIRO](https://github.com/klavinslab/enviro), a multi-agent, mult-user, simulator.
 This repo is a prototype of the game that demonstrates the key aspects of the game play.

 This game is very much like a traditonal capture the flag game with some novel game play dynamics.